 By David Fox

 In this article, we’ll look in detail at how to use the Backblaze B2 Fireball device to quickly transfer data up into the cloud.
+A detailed step-by-step is also available on our YouTube channel.

 Let’s now go through the whole process in more detail.

-A – Configuring storage outside of P5
+A – Configuring shared storage on B2 Fireball

 Archive and mount the share such that you can read and write to it.
 Make sure you begin with a completely empty share.